 - Diabetes

 The disease often starts as inflammation, also known as gingivitis.
-When the gums become inflamed they may appear red or feel sore.
-Then, the tissue pulls away from the teeth and form pockets at the gum line.
-Once bacteria invade the pockets then the disease may begin.
+Inflamed gums may appear cherry red and feel sore.
+Then, the tissue pulls away from your teeth and forms pockets at the gum line.
+Gum disease begins to take hold and cause damage once bacteria invade the pockets.

 Gum Disease Treatment in Northeast Philadelphia, PA